wudiCBH/sample-of-work-for-application/Readme.md

 ### **Capturing Dynamic Target with a Magnetic Soft Microgripper Via Transformer-based RL**
 ---

-> Please turn to  https://github.com/fanghaow/TRL-DVO for latest information, here are just some quick view and supplementary information.
+> Please refer to https://github.com/fanghaow/TRL-DVO for the latest information.
+The following provides a quick overview and supplementary details.
 >

 **Magnetic System Overview**